LarkspurCA/androidweardocs/demand.rst

 First Android Wear Demand
 --------------------------

 If you have not already done so, :ref:`newapp` and :ref:`dependencies`.
 The new project wizard in Android Studio beta creates a project with two main activities, one for the handheld device and another for the wearable.
 To create your first demand, add code in the handheld activity only, located in the "mobile" branch of the project hierarchy.
-The software preinstalled on a wearable device or emulator handles the task of receiving and displaying notifications from the handheld.
+The software preinstalled on a wearable device or emulator handles the task of receiving and displaying notifications on the wearable.

 Modify the Handheld Activity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Your handheld activity must create a notification that includes a wearable action (demand).
+Your handheld activity creates a notification that includes a wearable action (demand).
 This action includes an intent that the wearable invokes when a user selects the demand, along with optional data such as a voice response from the user.
 You build the notification with a hierarchy of objects, intent -> pending intent -> notification action -> wearable extender, and finally the notification itself.

 1. Create an Intent that defines the action that the handheld device should take in response to a wearable action (demand).